HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 In last year's PWA chapter we included a section about <a hreflang="en" href="../2020/pwa#top-manifest-categories">manifest categories</a>, showing the percentage of PWAs per industry, based on the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Manifest/categories">manifest categories</a> property.

-This year we decided not to rely on this property to determine how many PWAs of each category are out there, since the usage of this property is rather low: <a hreflang="en" href="https://docs.google.com/spreadsheets/d/16AkIdDBBkCR5Kgb7kyfYvnNLQBu23Vsh7MUSFHW9RtA/edit#gid=137691358">only  0.68% of mobile and 0.76% of desktop manifests have this property</a>.
+This year we decided not to rely on this property to determine how many PWAs of each category are out there, since the usage of this property is incredibly low (less than 1% of sites have this property set).

-In the next section, we'll use an external analysis to get an approximation of this.
+In the next section, we'll use an external data source to get an approximation of this.

 ## PWA use cases by industry

 Given our lack of data on categories and industries using PWAs, we turn to external sources for this information.
-Mobsted recently published their <a hreflang="en" href="https://mobsted.com/world_state_of_pwa_2021">World State of PWA 2021 report</a>, which analyzes the percentage of PWAs by industry, among other things:
+Mobsted recently published their own <a hreflang="en" href="https://mobsted.com/world_state_of_pwa_2021">analysis of the use of PWAs</a>, which analyzed the percentage of PWAs by industry, among other things:

 {{ figure_markup(
   image="pwa-industry-categories.png",